 The Internet Watch Foundation is a not-for-profit organisation that works towards the global elimination of child sexual abuse imagery online.
 They often bring out new up to date information to help support parents to support their children.
 Here is a link to their website and TALK checklist: Internet Watch Foundation

-Two helpful resources to support your children in their online use:
+Useful resources to support your children in their online use:

 2Simple Parenting in a Digital World